 Power Up! will be distributed by the Australian Council of Educational Research.
 ACER’s National Sales Manager Eirini Lamni says the program is an “innovation in the way we approach high performing kids.
 By focusing on the path towards goals rather than just the end-point, young people are armed with useful, healthy strategies to perform at their best.
 It’s an excellent resource.”

-Power Up! was lauched on the 26th of September at the Sydney Academy of Sport and Recreation, in partnership with Football United.
-Football United organizes soccer matches, tournaments and camps, providing opportunities for young refugees, or kids from disadvantaged backgrounds to socialise, form networks, and to excel on the sports field.
+Power Up! was launched on the 26th of September at the Sydney Academy of Sport and Recreation, in partnership with Football United.
+Football United organizes soccer matches, tournaments, and camps, providing opportunities for young refugees, or kids from disadvantaged backgrounds to socialise, form networks, and to excel on the sports field.

 Power Up! was recently awarded the Best Student Resource (Primary) in the Arts/Humanities category of the 2014 Educational Publishing Awards.